input-output-hk/marlowe-actus-labs/public/about.md

 #### Amortizing loans

->>> NOTE: This version of ACTUS Labs prototype implements only contracts from this kind.
+> NOTE: This version of ACTUS Labs prototype implements only this kind of contracts.

 An amortizing loan is a loan where according to an amortization schedule payments are executed to pay back the principal with interest.